National Action Plan for Climate Change: National Solar Mission

 National Solar Mission was launched as Jawaharlal Nehru National Solar Mission in 2010.
 It has been revised two times since then.
-The Mission was launched with a target of producing 20,000 Megawatts of solar power in three phases of (2010-2013); (2013-2017); and (2017-2022).
+The Mission was launched with a target of producing 20,000 Megawatts of solar power in three phases of (2010–2013); (2013–2017); and (2017–2022).
 In 2015 Budget speech, a revised target of 100,000 Megawatts was fixed, which is to be achieved till 2022.
 The Ministry of New and Renewable Energy has also set up a target of producing 40 Gigawatts of solar power by 'Rooftop Solar Power Projects' while the rest 60 Gigawatts is planned to be obtained from large and medium scale grid connected solar power projects.

 The Ministry will provide capital subsidy in the form of viability gap funding to the Solar Energy Corporation of India (SECI).
 The Government of India also planned to leverage the funding from bilateral donors like Green Climate Fund under United Nations Framework Convention on Climate Change (UNFCCC), as the solar power production could reduce greenhouse gas emissions from coal based power plants.
-The target of 100 GW solar energy capacity generation was part of production of 175 GW of energy through renewable sources by 2022.
+The target of 100 GW solar energy capacity generation was part of production of 175 GW of power through renewable sources by 2022.
 In 2019, speaking at the United Nations Secretary General's Climate Action Summit, Prime Minister, Narendra Modi announced the target of 175 GW renewable energy production to be extended beyond its ceiling to reach an ambitious target of 450 GW till 2022.

 To fulfill the targets set up under the mission, the Government launched several schemes in order to promote solar power and reduce dependency on the traditional power sources.
 One such scheme called Kisan Urja Suraksha Evam Uthhan Mahabhiyan (KUSUM) was approved by Cabinet Committee on Economic affairs in 2019.
 The program aims for installation of off-grid solar pumps in rural areas and reducing dependence on grid in grid connected areas.
 The Domestic Content Requirement provision for the procurement of component used in the solar power projects has remained a disputed step for foreign players who have often complained of discrimination against their manufacturers.

-National Mission for Enhanced Energy Efficiency (NMEEE)
+National Mission for Enhanced Energy Efficiency

-The National Mission for Enhanced Energy Efficiency was developed from the Energy Conservation Act of 2001.
+The National Mission for Enhanced Energy Efficiency (NMEEE) was developed from the Energy Conservation Act of 2001.
 The Mission document, which was approved in 2010, established the immense energy efficiency potential of India, which was about Rs.
 74,000 crores.
 The Mission, upon its complete execution, aims to achieve total avoided capacity addition of 19,598 MW, fuel savings of around 23 million tonnes per year and green house gas emissions reductions of 98.55 million tonnes per year.
 A 2016 World Bank study has estimated the country's energy efficiency market to be at 1.6 lakh crores.
 India has fifth lowest energy efficiency in the world, and has a poor ratio of GDP to energy consumption.
 NMEEE addresses sustainable economic growth and a reduction in energy and carbon intensity.